The best place to eat ham in Seville

-DA good ham produces a host of unique sensations.
+Tasting a good ham is capable of provoking a host of unique sensations.
 That is precisely the philosophy that prevails at Jaylu.
-A culinary concept primarily based on the value of the product; an uncompromising defence of food’s capacity to induce emotions.
+A culinary concept based on the value of the product above all else, a staunch defense of the ability of food to generate emotions.

-Accordingly, Jaylu would be rendered meaningless without the experience of eating ham.
-The different and original ways of cutting ham is a house specialty.
+In this sense, Jaylu cannot be conceived without the experience of eating ham.
+One of the house specialties are the different and original ways of cutting it.

-Indeed, the wisdom and effort of Enrique Caballero Baños, our chef, lies behind this pairing.
-It is not about serving a plate of Iberian “Bellota” ham.
-There is much more to it.
+However, behind this pairing there is a lot of wisdom and effort on the part of Enrique Caballero Baños, our chef.
+It is not just about putting a plate of acorn-fed ham on the table.
+There is much more.

-After the pig slaughter, in January, February and March, Enrique Caballero selects the hams that will be served in his establishment.
+The period after the slaughter, which takes place during the months of January, February and March, is the time preferred by Enrique Caballero to choose the hams to be tasted in his establishment.

 The selection process that is carried out is completely manual and individual.
 Enrique personally travels to the headquarters of his trusted producers and, once there, begins his selection piece by piece.

 He analyzes its appearance, observes its infiltrated fat, talks with the butchers in charge of butchering the animal, inquires about the curing time… and then, ham by ham, selects the best.
 On average, 600 acorn-fed hams are needed to choose 100 destined for the Jaylu Restaurant.

 But what texture must be given to know that quality ham is going to be eaten?
 In Jaylu there are only “breva” hams, this is how a ham that is at its best is defined here.
 This curious denomination is received because the bacon sinks easily as it is very tender.
 That is a symptom of an acorn and of being able to be in Jaylu.